Samsung/tizen-docs/docs/application/dotnet/guides/pims/calendar.md

 1. To use the calendar, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/calendar.read</privilege>
        <privilege>http://tizen.org/privilege/calendar.write</privilege>
     </privileges>
     ```

-2. To use the methods and properties of the [Tizen.Pims.Calendar](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.html) namespace, include it in your application:
+2. To use the methods and properties of the [Tizen.Pims.Calendar](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.html) namespace, include it in your application:

-    ```
+    ```csharp
     using Tizen.Pims.Calendar;
     ```

-3. To access the calendar database, create a new instance of the [Tizen.Pims.Calendar.CalendarManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) class:
+3. To access the calendar database, create a new instance of the [Tizen.Pims.Calendar.CalendarManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Pims.Calendar.CalendarManager.html) class:

-    ```
+    ```csharp
     var manager = new CalendarManager();
     ```